drakoan/vue3-pincode-input/README.md

 ## Features

+**Valuable**:
-- Be lightweight, powerful and easy to use
+- Be lightweight, powerful, informative, and easy to use at developing
+- Be usability for users
+- Support Vue 3 only
+- Call for native numeric keyboard on mobile

+**Styling**:
 - Support for add your custom class
 - Override-friendly styles
+- Can add class for pincode input
+- Can add success class of pincode input

+**Configurable**:
 - Configurable length (pincode length)
+- Optional secure mode (password input type)
+- Сan assign id to DOM elements (useful for tests)
+- Сan use several pin codes with unique ids on one page

+**Autofocus**:
+- Autofocus on mounted (configurable)
 - Auto moving focus when filling
-- Auto moving focus when deleting
+- Auto moving focus when deleting (backspace - back, delete - forward)
-- Call for native numeric keyboard on mobile
-- Optional secure mode (password input type)
-- Can add class for pincode input
-- Can add success class of pincode input
-- Support Vue 3 only
+- Moving focus by pressing the keyboard arrows
+- Customizable autofocus to empty fields

+**informational**:
+- transmission of all user input data (character and input location, full and incomplete pin)
+- Input error event (not a number)
+- event of completion and incompleteness

 ## Usage